okteto/build/README.md

 ## Github Action for Building your Containers in Okteto Cloud

-You can use this action to build an image from a Dockerfile using Okteto Cloud.
+You can use this action to build an image from a Dockerfile using Okteto Cloud's build service.

 ## Inputs